joergschultzelutter/pypi-publish-workflow/README.md

 This is a __Github Actions__ workflow for automatic publications to PyPi.
 Version data from a python file is extracted and then used by the PyPi setup process which will publish the package to PyPi Test and Prod.

-The workflow will only be triggered for the publication of new repo releases.
+The workflow will only be triggered for the publication of new repo releases / prereleases for the 'master' repo branch.

 ## Installation instructions